modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-2-sect-1.md

 * _l_ is the distance on the screen between the arrival position when there are no external fields applied and the arrival position when an electric field (_E_) is applied.

-* _θ_ is the angle indicating the deviation of the trajectories followed by the electron between the arrival position without external field and the arrival position with the electric field.
-This deflection angle $θ$ is such that $\tan(θ) = l/s$.
+* _\theta_ is the angle indicating the deviation of the trajectories followed by the electron between the arrival position without external field and the arrival position with the electric field.
+This deflection angle $\theta$ is such that $\tan(\theta) = l/s$.

 The region of **Preparation** consisted in a vacuum tube containing a negative cathode (_C_), a positive anode (_A_) and a slit (_S_): when _C_ is heated, a radiation is emitted, attracted by _A_ and collimated trough _S_.
 The initial conditions are the following: a particle of mass $m$ and charge $q$ leaves the cathode and arrives at the condenser with a horizontal velocity $v_{horizontal} = v_0$ in a direction parallel to the plates _D_ and _E_.